-Alongside my work in the UK, I spend a lot of time in Morocco working to improve the welfare of working mules.
+Alongside my work in the UK, I spent a lot of time in Morocco working to improve the welfare of working mules.

 Often overlooked and under-rated, the mule is an incredible animal.
 Their intelligence to be admired, their agility and ability to navigate the most difficult terrain to be respected; they are not appreciated enough in this world.

-With support from The Donkey Sanctuary, I have been training muleteers in the High Atlas region of Morocco to have a better understanding of their mule.
+With support from The Donkey Sanctuary, in 2015 I spent time training muleteers in the High Atlas region of Morocco to have a better understanding of their mule.

-I am keen to see an end to the use of the brutal traditional bit and to provide training in the use of head collars and bitless bridles, as well as developing the production of these in the local villages.
+I am keen to see an end to the use of the brutal bits.
 The traditional bit is a crude instrument that provides control through force and pain; it has no place in a good working relationship between man and mule.

 To follow my work in Morocco check out the facebook page